dwclark/advent-of-code-2021/README.md

 I did like the fact that I made little functions for working with each line type and then using generic fill/increment functions to mutate the map.

+## [Day 6](src/day-06.lisp) `ROTATEF` for the Win!

+The naive way to do this is to represent how the problem is display on the example: by storing each number in a growing list or vector.
+Don't do that!
+Only track the counts of each timer, rotate each day left (using `rotatef`), then augment the 6th position by how many were initial zero to account for spawning.
+The code ended up quite elegant.

 ## [Day 23](src/day-23.lisp) The Hardest Day I Did on my Own

 If there's one think I have learned from AOC, it's how to apply [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to least cost path problems.
 A lot of problems involve understanding the essence of the algorithm, applying the algorithm in its standard form doesn't cut it.
 What's the essence of Dijkstra's algorithm?